Flower Gardening for Beginners: Everything You Need to Grow Your First Garden

 While some plants benefit from supplemental nutrients, over-fertilizing is a common mistake.
 Focus on building healthy soil as a foundation.
 In my experience, perennials, shrubs, and trees thrive without additional fertilizer.
 However, I do recommend fertilizing roses, container gardens, houseplants, annuals, and vegetables.

-Remember, not all plants require deadheading.
+Not all plants require deadheading.
 Learn about your specific plants’ needs for optimal care.
+For detailed techniques based on flower type, click on my detailed post, How to Deadhead Flowers here.

 Close-up of hands using blue pruning shears to deadhead a faded Dahlia flower in a summer garden